nodetool-ai/nodetool/docs/common/environment.md

 input during the setup process.
 It also supports local file storage and SQLite database for development purposes.

-Cloud Setup:
-In production mode, the class expects environment variables to be set for various services like AWS, OpenAI, and others.
-It uses AWS services like S3 and DynamoDB for storage and database, respectively.

 **Tags:**

 ### get_data_path